What is Oxidative Stress and Inflammation?

 Oxidative stress refers to the imbalance of the body’s defense systems from damage, like free radicals in our environment.
 Inflammation often occurs from oxidative stress,and it is a response of the immune system that sometimes results in redness and swelling.
 Food allergies or an infection, like the cold or flu, are among the causes of short-term inflammation.
 Long-term chronic inflammation and oxidative stress are thought to play a significant role in the onset and progression of several diseases including cardiovascular disease.

 Nutrients in 100% orange juice have been associated with reducing inflammation and oxidative stress.1-5

 Vitamin C: Vitamin C supports antioxidant activities in the body which in turn may help lessen oxidative stress and inflammation.6 For example, vitamin C deactivates free radicals in the skin providing photo protection against sunburn and premature aging.7

-Orange juice is an excellent source of vitamin C providing 120% of the Daily Value in one 8 ounce glass.*
+Orange juice is an excellent source of vitamin C providing more than 100% of the Daily Value in one 8 ounce glass.*